LueKely/Astro-Boy/README.md

-# Astro-Boy
+# Astro-Bit

-A gameboy emulator built with typescript &amp; astro. this will be a long term project to enhance my skills of low level subjects and programming as well.
+A failed attempts to an emulator and now just a DMG CPU and RAM simulator that runs opcodes as well as a cartridge reader